Building an Effective Sales Page

 - A story that tells readers why you’re making the offer: People tend to make an emotional connection with sales copy that tells a good story.
-Create an accurate but compelling story as to why you’re making a particular offer about the wealthy affiliate cost, and your readers will relate to it better.
+Create an accurate but compelling story as to why you’re making a particular offer about the product, and your readers will relate to it better.
 The reader clicked on your offer because they’re looking for a result, and they will listen closely to a storyline that involves achievement of those results.

 - Details that establish a rapport and increase credibility: The most effective sales letters include a “Who I am” section that serves to establish the author’s credibility.
 While there’s a lot to be said about this mode of delivery, there are other methods to achieve comparable results.
 Readers will buy from someone likable; add details that make you an interesting, expert source, and your message will instantly become more compelling.